The Structure and Dynamics of Massive High-$z$ Cosmic-Web Filaments: Three Radial Zones in Filament Cross-Sections: Dynamical Equilibrium

-In the inner \textbf{V} zone, at $0.25 r_{\rm shock}\lsim r \lsim 0.4 r_{\rm shock}$ where the filament velocity field is in a steady state with no acceleration (\fig{summation method}), the thermal force continues to be directed outwards but is now weaker than the inwards gravitational force, $\sim (0.3-0.6)|F_{\rm grav,r}|$.
-The inertial term continues to be directed outwards as well, maintaining a constant amplitude of $\sim 0.6|F_{\rm grav,r}|$.
+In the inner \textbf{V} zone, at $0.25 r_{\rm shock}\lsim r \lsim 0.4 r_{\rm shock}$ where the filament velocity field is in steady state with no acceleration (\fig{summation method}), the thermal force continues to be directed outwards but is now weaker than the gravitational force inwards, $\sim (0.3-0.6)|F_{\rm grav,r}|$.
+The inertial term continues to be directed outward, maintaining a constant amplitude of $\sim 0.6|F_{\rm grav,r}|$.
 The components of the inertial term behave similarly here to the outer \textbf{V} zone.
 The outwards inertial force is dominated by the centrifugal force, with the mean rotation term roughly balancing gravity with an amplitude of $\sim |F_{\rm grav,r}|$.
-The residual rotation term continues rising towards smaller $r$, with amplitudes in the range $\sim (4-7)|F_{\rm grav,r}|$, though this is again compensated for by shear and turbulent pressure, (see \se{toy_model} below).
-This trio yields a slight net inwards acceleration, that lowers the total inertial term compared to the mean rotation.
-To summarize the situation in the inner \textbf{V} zone, at $0.25\,r_{\rm shock}\lsim r\lsim 0.4\,r_{\rm shock}$, the filament is kept in force equilibrium with roughly equal contributions from thermal pressure forces and centrifugal forces in the support against gravity.
+The residual rotation term continues to increase towards smaller $r$, with amplitudes in the range $\sim (4-7)|F_{\rm grav,r}|$, though this is again compensated for by shear and turbulent pressure (see \se{toy_model} below).
+This trio yields a slight net inwards acceleration that lowers the total inertial term compared to the mean rotation.
+To summarise the situation in the inner \textbf{V} zone, at $0.25\,r_{\rm shock}\lsim r\lsim 0.4 r{\rm shock}$, the filament remains in force equilibrium with roughly equal contributions from thermal pressure forces and centrifugal forces in the support against gravity.

 In the \textbf{S} zone, at $r\lsim 0.25r_{\rm shock}$, there is a net inwards acceleration term (\fig{summation method}).
-This is primarily driven by the thermal pressure force becoming negative at $r\sim (0.15-0.25)r_{\rm shock}$, near the outer boundary of the isothermal core where cooling is maximal, and the inertial term becoming negative at $r\lsim 0.15r_{\rm shock}$ due to a slight drop in the centrifugal forces.
-As stated in \se{dynamical stabilities}, this inwards acceleration coincides with the region where the mean radial velocity and the total mass flux are directed outwards (\fig{radial inflows}), and damps the outflow.
+This is mainly driven by the thermal pressure force becoming negative at $r\sim (0.15-0.25)r_{\rm shock}$, near the outer boundary of the isothermal core, where the cooling is maximal.
+The inertial term becomes negative at $r\lsim 0.15r_{\rm shock}$ due to a slight drop in centrifugal and residual shear forces (dot-dashed purple and solid blue lines).
 This suggests that the dynamics of the isothermal cores of high-$z$ filaments, representing the cold streams feeding massive high-$z$ galaxies (\se{thermal}), are far from a relaxed state of equilibrium, but are dominated by strong cooling flows and complex motions and accelerations of infalling and strongly rotating gas.